 These annual dues shall be based upon each Individual Curler of the Member Club and shall be in an amount to be fixed, from time to time, by the Board of Directors.
 Adjunct members of USA Curling shall pay annual dues in an amount to be fixed, from time to time, by the Board of Directors.
-The Board of Directors also has the right to set dues amounts on an as-needed basis for a.
-Each Member Club of USA Curling shall pay annual dues.

-- Curling shall pay annual dues in an amount to be fixed, from time to time, by the Board of Directors.
-The Board of Directors also has the right to set dues amounts on an as-needed basis fo member organizations offering curling without a traditional club structure.
+The Board of Directors also has the right to set dues amounts on an as-needed basis for member organizations offering curling without a traditional club structure.
 Annual dues shall be paid to USA Curling on or before January 31st of each year.
-A roster of Individual Curlers by Member Club, stating the name and e-mail and/or mailing addresses of each Individual Curler, must be attached to the dues payment on an annual basis. - b.
-Any Member Club in arrears in its annual dues at the end of the fiscal year of the USA Curling in which the obligation was due shall be placed on probationary status. - Notice from USA Curling to the Member must be given in writing and delivered by either regular first-class mail, facsimile, or electronic mail to the designated representative of said Member. - ii.
+A roster of Individual Curlers by Member Club, stating the name and e-mail and/or mailing addresses of each Individual Curler, must be attached to the dues payment on an annual basis.

+- b.
+Any Member Club in arrears in its annual dues at the end of the fiscal year of the USA Curling in which the obligation was due shall be placed on probationary status. - i.
+Notice from USA Curling to the Member must be given in writing and delivered by either regular first-class mail, facsimile, or electronic mail to the designated representative of said Member. - ii.
 If said Member is a Regional Association, and the arrearage arises as a result of a Member Club being in arrears in payment of annual dues which club is also a member of the Regional Association, then notice must be given concurrently to both the Regional Association President and to the President of said Member Club of the arrearage and of the fact that said Member Club shall be placed on probationary status if the delinquency is not cured by the end of the fiscal year. - iii.
 Before imposing the penalties of probationary status, USA Curling must send the above notice no later than March 31 of the year when the arrearages were incurred, in order to give the Member Club and Regional Association an opportunity to timely cure the arrearage before the end of the fiscal year, or for the Regional Association to begin the process of revoking the membership of the Member Club under Section 5.d.vi of this policy. - iv.
 All cases of arrearage shall be handled on a case-by-case basis by USA Curling Board, the Regional Association, and the Member Club.